|

 Stick Welding - Shielded Metal Arc Welding

-An electric arc is generated between the metal and the electrode with the assistance of an electric current to connect the metal.
+When you weld an electric arc is generated between the metal and the electrode with the assistance of an electric current to connect the metal, this is referred to as striking an arc.
 The welding power source provides this electric current, which might be alternating or direct current.

 Following the welding of a work-piece, a small pool of molten metal is created.
 As the weld cools a strong joint is formed between the two pieces of metal.